Rumpunzel/rpg-thingy/characters/traits.md

 You may only use a trait to either help or hinder you, not both.
 Also, as above, you may only use a single of your traits per test to hinder you.
 If you have multiple traits which might fit, you have to choose only one of them.

 This might increase the amount of **XP** you will receive should you fail the test.
+Additionally, this might gain you a [Boon](../playing-the-game/boons-&-banes) should you succeed (see [Creating Boons Using Traits](../playing-the-game/boons-&-banes#using-traits)).

 The GM may suggest one of your traits to be used to your detriment when it would be both appropriate and dramatic.
 You may decline to do so by spending **1** Favor.
 If you accept, use the trait to your detriment as you normally would.